goharrier/open-standards/technical/development-and-deployment-strategies.md

-# Development & Deployment Strategies
+# Development and Deployment Strategies

 ## Overview

 {% hint style="info" %}
 To do: describe the different strategies we support, what the considerations are to move things like UAT left, etc. Describe it from a technical and functional point of view.
 {% endhint %}

+[//]: # (to do: include Git branching strategies, dev lifecycle org types and sandbox/scratch orgs, CI/CD pipelines, sfops usage, sandbox refreshes, deployments, rollbacks, etc.)

 ### Modularity